anandryadav/anandryadav/README.md

-# Hi there, I'm Anand Yadav! 👋
+# Hi there, I'm Anand ! 👋

 - 👀 I’m interested in coding and technology.
 - 🌱 I’m currently learning W3 and exploring the world of programming.